Nele82/MERN-tutorial/README.md

 # HTTP RESPONSE ERROR CODES (USED IN THE PROJECT)
 #################################################

+- 400 Bad Request - The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
 - 404 Not Found - The server cannot find the requested resource.
 In the browser, this means the URL is not recognized.
 In an API, this can also mean that the endpoint is valid but the resource itself does not exist.
 Servers may also send this response instead of 403 Forbidden to hide the existence of a resource from an unauthorized client.
+- 409 Conflict - This response is sent when a request conflicts with the current state of the server.
+- 201 Created - The request succeeded, and a new resource was created as a result.
+This is typically the response sent after POST requests, or some PUT requests.

 ############
 # MIDDLEWARE